aternosorg/php-almost-json/README.md

 - Line comments (`//` and `#`)
 - Block comments (`/* ... */`)
-- Trailing commas
+- Objects
   - Unquoted keys
+  - Missing or additional commas
+  - Implicit close at end of input
+- Arrays
+  - Missing or additional commas
+  - Implicit close at end of input
 - Strings
   - Single quotes (`'`) instead of double quotes (`"`)
   - Backticks (`` ` ``) instead of double quotes (`"`)